Hello Forex traders,

 Example: Let’s say that you are looking at a particular Fibonacci level or top as a resistance.
 Waiting for a candlestick pattern at the expected S&R is a confirmation method.

-more information in the next paragraph.
 This is very similar to Tim’s article on 123 reversals.
-One of the differences, I think, is the usage of fractals.Also read about Scaling in and Scaling out in Forex.
+One of the differences, I think, is the usage of fractals (we’ll explain more in the section below).
+Also, read about Scaling in and Scaling out in Forex.

 Bounce Using Fractals